 Severe water damage or a pest infestation may have left your cabinets rotten and damaged on the inside.
-In these cases, it’s vital to start over with new cabinets since the integrity of the wood will have been compromised.
+In these cases, you can call pest control or it’s vital to start over with new cabinets since the integrity of the wood will have been compromised.

 Replacing this damaged wood with new wood avoids the possibility of your kitchen cabinets collapsing.
 It’s also wise to get to the source of the problem.
 Whether it’s a due to a bad leak or a termite infestation, resolving the issue will ensure your new cabinets don’t suffer the same fate.

 As this guide shows, there are many reasons why you may need to upgrade your kitchen cabinets.